SymbolNotFound/hexaban/fess/README.md

 rare long unrewarding side path will eventually be visited.

-This could be adapted to be an anytime search but the current application is primarily interested in solving the available Hexaban puzzles within reasonable resource allocations, and providing a baseline reasoning task that can be translated into a game description language (albeit level-by-level in GDL, or by passing the level into every action, state, object and function).
+This could be adapted to be an anytime search but the current application is primarily interested in solving the available Hexoban puzzles within reasonable resource allocations, and providing a baseline reasoning task that can be translated into a game description language (albeit level-by-level in GDL, or by passing the level into every action, state, object and function).